telerik/ajax-docs/getting-started/first-steps.md

 ![Enable Visual Studio Integration](images/getting-started-install-ui-for-ajax.png)

-In this tutorial, we recommend using the MSI to get the Telerik controls, but there are various other ways.
+This tutorial recommends using the MSI to get the Telerik controls, but there are various other ways.
 See [Which File Do I Need to Install](https://docs.telerik.com/devtools/aspnet-ajax/installation/which-file-do-i-need-to-install) for a list with all distribution methods.

 ## Create a New Project